RuiOliveira83/MP2_Translation-Game/README.md

 - the "How to Play" modal is working and, when clicked, shows the game's rules;
 - the buttons to select the game mode are working properly;
 - the timer starts when the player starts to play the game;
-- the score is working properly: increseas the score for every correct answer and decreases the score for every wrong answer.
-It also starts from 0 when the player starts a new game;
+- the score is working properly: increases the score for every correct answer and decreases the score for every wrong answer.
+It also starts at 0 points when the player starts a new game;
-- the top score is working properly, it keeps the higher score when the playr starts a new game;
+- the top score is working properly, it keeps the higher score when the player starts a new game;
 - the words randomly selected are showing properly.

 ### Browser compatibility
-The apperance and responsiveness of the website was tested with good results in 5 different web browsers: Internet Explorer, Microsoft Edge, Mozilla Firefox, Google Chrome and Opera.
+The appearance and responsiveness of the website was tested with good results in 4 different web browsers: Microsoft Edge, Mozilla Firefox, Google Chrome and Opera.
+This website is not compatible with Internet Explorer because it uses promises that are not supported by IE.

 ### Testing User Stories
-* As a regular user, I want a website responsive and good looking in all devices;
+* As a regular user, I want a website responsive and good looking on all devices;
   - A regular user will find a website with a balanced design and a clear structure in whatever device he chooses to use.
-* As a regular user, I wan a website easy to navigate;
+* As a regular user, I want a website easy to navigate;
   - A regular user will find a website with a clear structure making it easy to navigate.
 * As a regular user, I want to be able to start playing the game quickly;
-  - A regular user can start playing with just one click, he just has to select the game mode.
+  - A regular user can start playing with just one click, the user just has to select the game mode.
 * As a user, I want to be able to read the game rules, if needed;
   - A modal with the game rules is present on both pages and can be accessed anytime.
 * As a user, I want to see my score;